Sunil-Pradhan/javascript-cheatsheet/README.md

 ![js-switch-statement-with-default](/img/js-switch-statement-with-default.png)

-Sometimes it is also possible or necessary to execute the same statement for multiple expressions.
+Sometimes it is also possible or necessary to execute the same statement for **multiple expressions**.

 Syntax: